 Fall Color Tour (3 Days)

-Southwest Michigan, the beautiful transitions from deep green leaves to brilliant yellows, oranges, reds and browns typically begin in mid September and peak the first two weeks of October.
+Southwest Michigan, the beautiful transitions from deep green leaves to brilliant yellows, oranges and reds typically begin in mid-September and peak the first two weeks of October.
 Companioned with our gorgeous autumn sunsets along our Lake Michigan shore, you are never far from breathtaking views from dawn to dusk.
-Take a day, a weekend or week to welcome this colorful season by following these three favorite routes:
+Take a day, a weekend or a week to welcome this colorful season by following these three favorite routes.
+If you want additional color tour suggestions in Berrien, Cass and Van Buren Counties, just ask!

 West Michigan Pike (Day 1)

 This first tour is along the West Michigan Pike.
 The Pike is the first continuous paved road in West Michigan from the Indiana state line to Mackinaw City.
-It was built between 1911 and 1922 to attract motorists from Chicago to the resort towns along Lake Michigan's eastern shore ... and it still does!
 It's a great way to combine fall colors with unforgettable beach moments along the two-lane US Route 12 (Red Arrow Highway) and US Route 31 (Blue Star Highway).

 New Buffalo (2 hours)